SlimIO/Addon/README.md

 Callback name should be writted by following the snake_case convention [snake_case](https://fr.wikipedia.org/wiki/Snake_case) !

 ### executeCallback(name: string, ...args?: any[]): any
 Execute a callback (It will return a Promise).
-The method can take infinity of arguments (with be returned as normal arguments of the callback).
+The method can take infinity of arguments (they will be returned as normal arguments of the callback).

 ```js
 const myAddon = new Addon("myAddon");